How to Read Forex Charts: A Beginner's Guide [Full Edition]

 • The red bars are known as seller bars as the closing price is below the opening price.

 In either case, the OHLC bar charts help traders identify who is in control of the market - buyers or sellers.
-These bars form the basis of the next chart type called candlestick charts which is the most popular type of forex charting.
+These bars form the basis of the next chart type called candlestick charts.

 • The monthly, weekly and daily forex charts, tend to suit traders who hold positions for long periods of time or use swing trading or positional trading styles.